Cryptogenic Organizing Pneumonia

 (Bronchiolitis Obliterans Organizing Pneumonia)

-COP, a form of idiopathic interstitial pneumonia (see Overview of Idiopathic Interstitial Pneumonias), affects men and women equally, usually in their 40s or 50s.
+Cryptogenic organizing pneumonia (COP), a form of idiopathic interstitial pneumonia, affects men and women equally, usually in their 40s or 50s.
 Cigarette smoking does not seem to be a risk factor.

-Pulmonary function tests usually show a restrictive defect, although an obstructive defect (ratio of forced expiratory volume in 1 sec to forced vital capacity [FEV 1 /FVC] < 70%) is found in 21% of patients, and pulmonary function is occasionally normal.
+Pulmonary function tests usually show a restrictive defect, although an obstructive defect (ratio of forced expiratory volume in 1 second to forced vital capacity [FEV1/FVC] < 70%) is found in 21% of patients, and pulmonary function is occasionally normal.

 Routine laboratory test results are nonspecific.
 Leukocytosis without an increase in eosinophils occurs in about one half of patients.
-The initial ESR often is elevated.
+The initial erythrocyte sedimentation rate (ESR) often is elevated.

-Lung biopsy shows excessive proliferation of granulation tissue within small airways and alveolar ducts, with chronic inflammation in the surrounding alveoli.
-Foci of organizing pneumonia are nonspecific and can occur secondary to other pathologic processes, including infections, vasculitis, lymphoma, and other interstitial lung diseases such as idiopathic pulmonary fibrosis, nonspecific interstitial pneumonia, connective tissue-related interstitial lung disease, drug induced pulmonary disease, hypersensitivity pneumonitis, and eosinophilic pneumonia.
+Lung biopsy (surgical or bronchoscopic) shows excessive proliferation of granulation tissue within small airways and alveolar ducts, with chronic inflammation in the surrounding alveoli.
+Foci of organizing pneumonia are nonspecific and can occur secondary to other pathologic processes, including infections, vasculitis, lymphoma, and other interstitial lung diseases such as idiopathic pulmonary fibrosis, nonspecific interstitial pneumonia, connective tissue-related interstitial lung disease, drug-induced pulmonary disease, hypersensitivity pneumonitis, and chronic eosinophilic pneumonia.